atorstling/where-rust-shines/tasks/npe/README.md

 # Null Pointer Exception (NPE)

-- Just make it one excercise with discussion at the end
-- Just check the problem with the Java code, uncomment it in Rust
-- Then fix the rust code using a suitable choice of methods from Rust
-- Discuss how Rust vs. Java handles values that don't exist

 ## Part 1 - Analyze the Java Program
-This excercise contains a java program which reads an environment variable, cleans it up and prints it to stdout.
+This exercise contains a java program which reads an environment variable, cleans it up and prints it to stdout.

 To run it from the command line, do
 ```bash